Frequently Asked Questions

 May I receive my bill via email?
 Is there an auto pay option?

 At this point we cannot send out bills via email, but we are working on developing this capacity.
-We are also investigating an auto-pay option, but due to our size and the potential expense, it is not be a viable option at this time.
+We are also investigating an auto-pay option, but due to our size and the potential expense, it is not a viable option at this time.

 What if I can’t pay my bill?
 Will my service be cut off?

-What do I do if I see a gushing water leak in my yard?
+What do I do if I see a water leak?

 May shareholders attend Board meetings?